George Hendry

-George Jack Henndry (1920–2011) was a male international table tennis player from the United States.
+George Jack Hendry (1920–2011) was a male international table tennis player from the United States.

 Table tennis career

-He wod a bronze medal at the 1938 World Table Tennis Championships in the Swaythling Cup (men's team event) with Bernard Grimes, James McClure, Lou Pagliaro and Sol Schiff for the United States.
+He won a bronze medal at the 1938 World Table Tennis Championships in the Swaythling Cup (men's team event) with Bernard Grimes, James McClure, Lou Pagliaro and Sol Schiff for the United States.

 He won a first national junior championships in 1935.
 He reached an American national high ranking of 2 in the singles and 1 in the doubles.
 He later won 35 national seniors championships.